Trail to Eagle Scout

 Congratulatory Letters

-Many troops request Eagle Scout congratulatory letters from elected officials.
+Many families or troops request Eagle Scout congratulatory letters from elected officials.
 Requests for letters of congratulations may take several months to be received.

 Local Media Release